 3) Does your car have top tether mounts?

 Since November 2012 all new cars should have a top tether mounting point.
-This is a third anchor point to fix a car seat to, to stop the seat tipping forward in an accident, if you can’t use a seat or car seat base with a support leg.
+This is a third anchor point for fixing a car seat, to stop the seat tipping forward in an accident, if you can’t use a seat or car seat base with a support leg.

 4) Does your car have front passenger airbags?

-Do not put a rear-facing child car seat (infant carrier, Group 0+) on the front passenger seat, with front airbags activated.
+Do not put a rear-facing baby car seat (infant carrier, Group 0+) on the front passenger seat when the airbag is activated.
 Your child could be seriously injured by the force of the airbag going off during a crash.

-You can use the front seat with an infant carrier if you can deactivate your front passenger airbag – check your car’s instruction manual to see whether this is possible.
+You can use the front seat with a baby car seat if you can deactivate your front passenger airbag – check your car’s instruction manual to see whether this is possible.
 Check with your insurer whether deactivating the airbag affects the level of your insurance cover, too.

 Still need more advice about the different ages and stages of child car seats?
 Head over to our choosing the best car seat - getting started guide.